tokuhirom/Minilla/README.md

 ## CheckReleaseBranch

-Cheking git's current branch is \`release.branch\` key in minil.toml.
+Checking git's current branch is \`release.branch\` key in minil.toml.
 If no match, minilla will abort.

 ## BumpVersion